brantsbrain/bil-groupme/README.md

 The primary functionality of this app is `/ballers` which mentions only those people who have marked themselves as `Going` to the nearest upcoming event.
 GroupMe has a built-in mention feature, but, as it stands currently, a member would have to individually mention each desired member. `/ballers` compiles an array of members and mentions all these people with a simple `@ballers` instead.

+Another helpful feature is the automatic notification for new members; The bot will send a direct message to every new member that joins with the contents of `NEWBIES_TEXT`, a config variable added to Heroku.
+This text is best used as welcome message describing the group's purpose and any regular activities that occur in it.

 We are constantly looking for ways to improve on current functionality and implement new functionality.
 We know we're not JS pros!
 Please create an issue or submit a pull request if you'd like to contribute to the repo!

 ## Commands